Using SQL Monitor for the first time

-Go to the Global Overview page, drill down to a SQL Server instance or database.
-You can use the drop-down on the top-right corner to select a number of hours or days:
+Go to the Global Overview page, drill down to a SQL Server instance or database, then click the Rewind time button in the top right corner:

 - Go to the Analysis tab to view graphs of various performance metric values for the last few hours for your key servers.

-When you've been running SQL Monitor for several days:
+When you have been running SQL Monitor for several days

 As SQL Monitor collects monitoring data from your servers, the size of the SQL Monitor Data Repository will increase.
 You can adjust how much historical data SQL Monitor stores in this database, to manage its size and ensure that you don't run out of disk space.

 - Continue to tweak the configuration of alerts as they are raised.

 Over time you can improve the relevance of the information SQL Monitor provides by customizing more alerts, at a more granular level.
 When an alert is raised, open it and click the Customize alert link to edit the settings for only the relevant object, e.g. a specific server, database or job.

 - Set up different email recipients for different types of alerts or servers.